 From 3 August to accommodate the increase in visitors, we will be opening other areas of the cathedral in addition to the nave, such as the Retroquire.
 You will be advised on any measures for these areas by our welcome stewards on arrival.
 The one-way system will remain in place.

 From 8th August it will be mandatory for face coverings to be worn by those attending all cathedral areas.
 Please be aware masks are mainly intended to protect other people, not the wearer, from coronavirus COVID-19 and that they are not a replacement for social distancing and regular hand washing.

 The toilets are now fully re-opened and are cleaned hourly.
 Queuing and access to the toilets will be managed by a dedicated steward.
 Toilets can be used by one person at a time (unless that person must be accompanied by a carer).
 The main entrance doors to the toilets will remain propped open at all times.
 Liquid hand soap and paper towels will be available for use.
 Please note the urinals and not all stalls will be open.

 Please note that the Sunday service times have been updated to accommodate a second Eucharist on a Sunday morning.
 Advance booking is now required for the Sunday Eucharists, please visit the What's On page and click on the selected Sunday Eucharist service to book your place.
 General visiting times on a Sunday are now 1pm-3pm.

-All visitors may be asked to provide their name and phone number to assist with the government’s 'Track and Trace' initiative.
-This information if taken is kept purely for 'Track and Trace' purposes only and your details will be held securely for the minimum government requirement of 21 days before being safely destroyed.
+All visitors may be asked to provide their name and phone number to assist with the government’s 'Test and Trace' initiative.
+This information if taken is kept purely for 'Test and Trace' purposes only and your details will be held securely for the minimum government requirement of 21 days before being safely destroyed.
 Please consider the extra time this may take when planning to attend a service.

 For general guidance on visiting the cathedral please also check the news page.